 The Board is responsible for promoting the long-term success of the Company and for setting its strategy, against which management's performance is monitored.
-It sets the Company's risk appetite and satisfies itself that financial controls and risk management systems are robust, whilst ensuring it is adequately resourced.
-The Company's Board has established and delegated responsibilities to various sub-committees to assist in its oversight of risk management and the approach to internal controls.
-The duties of the Company's Board and of each of its sub-committees are set out in terms of reference.
+It sets the Company's risk appetite and satisfies itself that financial controls and risk management systems are robust, whilst ensuring the business is adequately resourced.
+A strong system of governance aids effective decision-making and supports the achievement of the Company's objectives whilst maintaining compliance with regulations.
+The Board has established and delegated responsibilities to its Audit and Risk committees to assist in its oversight of risk management and the approach to internal controls.
+There is good working practice between each committee and they make regular reports to the Board.
+The duties of the Company's Board and of each of its committees are set out in terms of reference.
 The terms of reference lists both those items that are specifically reserved for decision by the Board and those matters that must be reported to the Board.

-The diagram below shows the segregation of responsibilities between the various sub-committees, in addition to a description of the main roles and responsibilities of each.
+The diagram below shows the segregation of responsibilities between the two committees, in addition to a description of the main roles and responsibilities of each.

 The Board comprises the Chairman (an independent Non-Executive Director (NED)), the Chief Executive Officer (CEO), the Chief Financial Officer (CFO), three further independent NEDs and one Group Entity Senior Manager.
-Consistent with the Board Terms of Reference, and separately the Senior Insurance Managers Regime (SIMR), role profiles are in place for the Chairman and the CEO which clearly set out the duties of each role; the Chairman's priority is to lead the Board and ensure its effectiveness and the CEO's priority is the management of the Company.
+Consistent with the Board Terms of Reference, and separately the Senior Managers and Certification Regime (SM&CR), role profiles are in place for the Chairman and the CEO which clearly set out the duties of each role.
+The Chairman's priority is to lead the Board and ensure its effectiveness and the CEO's priority is the management of the Company.
 The Board has delegated the day-to-day running of the Company to the CEO within certain limits, above which matters must be escalated to the Board for determination.

-In addition to establishing the sub-committees above, the Board has also established frameworks for risk management and internal control using a 'three lines of defence' model outlined below.
+In addition to establishing the committees above, the Board has also established frameworks for risk management and internal control using a 'three lines of defence' model outlined below.